 The National Highway Traffic Safety Administration (NHTSA) gives the 2010 MKZ its best score of five stars for front and side impact protection, four stars for rear side impact, four stars again in FWD rollover testing, and five stars for AWD rollover protection.
 The Insurance Institute for Highway Safety (IIHS), meanwhile, gives this hefty sedan its highest rating of Good for both front and side impact protection, as well as a rating of Good for rear crash protection.

 Those pesky front headrests, with their oddly angled positioning, continue to dog owner appreciation for the 2010 MKZ, as does the present unavailability of the highly touted and fuel-friendly EcoBoost engine.
 No push-button start also has a few owners grumping, while others complain about the chintzy hood prop where perfectly good struts would do quite nicely.
 A dearth of interior standard accents, the occasional intrusion of rattles and squeaks, and the lack of a power-adjustable steering wheel are among issues that also cause owners to grumble.

 Most owners, however, laud the 2010 MKX for its over-the-top technology, plush ride, top-rated safety scores, quietness, trunk and cabin storage space, tolerable mileage, and its overall value.
 Special mention is made, in virtually every owner review, of the sophisticated yet easy-to-operate SYNC system that comes standard with this suave sedan, while the available THX premium sound system is generally held in high regard as well.

-Talk about the 2010 Lincoln MKZ
+Cars compared to 2010 Lincoln MKZ